 A retrospective, on the other hand, is used as a recurring routine for the continuous development of teamwork.

-The retrospective takes place on a weekly to monthly basis.
-Especially agile Scrum teams use retrospectives at the end of each of their sprints.
+The retrospective takes place in a weekly to monthly rhythm.
+Agile Scrum teams in particular use retrospectives at the end of each of their sprints.
+(Read more: Retrospective in Scrum.)

 However, the trend is (rightly) emerging that retros are also used in other contexts (agile HR management, agile sales etc.) – because they can add great value to any team that wants to improve.